Expert occupational health support

-Employees can ask to see the report before it is sent to you and although they can request that any factual inaccuracies are corrected.
+Employees can ask to see the report before it is sent to you and they can request that any factual inaccuracies are corrected.
 Employees cannot insist that we change our opinions.

 There’s more about this topic in our guide to GP reports.

 We can’t discuss what happens during the assessment, or what’s likely to in our report, until we’ve completed the consent process with the employee.
 Please contact us for further information.

 To ensure we maintain our independence and impartiality, we can’t provide additional information (that’s not already contained in the report) without fully informed consent from the employee.

-Although we ask employees to sign a consent form, we can’t release the report without explicit informed consent, which can be retracted at any time.

-Although it rarely happens, employees can refuse consent to release the report.
+Although we ask employees to sign a consent form, we cannot release the report without explicit informed consent.
+Consent can be retracted at any time.
+Very rarely, employees can refuse consent to release the report.

-In these rare circumstances, you’re then able to make whatever business decisions you need to take based upon what you do know about the case.
+In these circumstances, you’re then able to make whatever business decisions you need to take based upon what you do know about the case.